kadirpekel/komandr/README.rst

 komandr
 =======

-komandr is a cool command-line framework which converts your ordinary functions into cool command line interfaces.
+Convert your ordinary functions into cool command-line interfaces.

 Example
 -------